dsin85691/SSBA_For_Counterfactuals/README.md

 Link: https://arxiv.org/abs/2510.22911

-# Additional References #
+# Analogues / Additional References #

 Our algorithm is technically a discrete analogue of the bisection method applied for machine learning classification problems.
-There are a few exceptional cases where the algorithm may not work based on research.
-Pathological examples like the random classifier might make it impossible to find a solution.
-We do require that there will be a finite number of class changes within a line segment.

 Reference:
 https://en.wikipedia.org/wiki/Bisection_method
 https://en.wikipedia.org/wiki/Nested_intervals

-# Additional Details #
+# Points of Discussion #

 There are a few exceptional cases where the algorithm may not work based on research.
 Pathological examples like the random classifier might make it impossible to find a solution.
 We do require that there will be a finite number of class changes within a line segment.
 Majority of machine learning models will not behave like the pathological example.